|

 "Good," said Eomer.
 "Then I suggest that we discuss

 looking at you."
-She leant forward and kissed his shyly emerging
+She leaned forward, and kissed his shyly

-head, licking its moist tip.
-Low inside her body she could already
+emerging head, licking its moist tip.
+Low inside her body she

-feel the place where that beautiful ruby flesh would be pressing
+could already feel the place where that beautiful ruby flesh would

 "Take me," she whispered.